See stories and progress from The CENTENNIAL Campaign for

 You may qualify for benefits as a member of the Chancellor’s Society through the UCLA Fund.
 Various benefits, including volunteer opportunities, are provided based on your level of giving.
 Visit the UCLA Fund website for full details.

-Please contact the UCLA Fund by email at email@example.com or by phone at (310) 794-2363 if you need assistance.
+Please contact UCLA Annual Giving by email at email@example.com or by phone at (310) 794-2363 if you need assistance.

 In addition to the Chancellor’s Society campuswide recognition program, many schools and areas also offer recognition programs.
 For more information, please visit the Schools section of the GIVE TO UCLA website and click on the school of your choice.
 Contact information is provided for each school.

 Online registration for the GIVE TO UCLA website is not required at this time.
-Simply click on one of the GIVE NOW yellow polygons located on all site pages to make your gift.
-The GIVE NOW yellow polygon will take you to detail pages where you will enter your giving, personal and payment details.
-Upon first screen entry, your details will be populated automatically into subsequent screens.
+Simply click on one of the GIVE NOW yellow buttons located on all site pages to make your gift.
+The GIVE NOW buttons will take you to detail pages where you will enter your giving, personal and payment details.
+Notice the SIGN IN feature top right on the giving details page.
+If you have an alumnus, donor or employee I.D., you may sign-in with your LAST NAME and I.D. to pre-populate YOUR INFORMATION, step three of the giving check-out process, with your personal details.
+Your information will be automatically populated into subsequent screens.

 The GIVE TO UCLA website offers a variety of ways to find and search for areas to which you may wish to make a gift to UCLA.